ianrastall/text-utils/tutorials/asm/tutorial-asm-07.md

-# Chapter 7: x64 Addressing Modes and Memory Access
+# 7. x64 Addressing Modes and Memory Access

 ## 7.1 The Critical Role of Addressing Modes in x64 Programming